Waco, Texas: Parks and recreation

+A seven-mile scenic riverwalk along the east and west banks of the Brazos River stretches from the Baylor campus to Cameron Park Zoo.
+This multiuse walking and jogging trail passes underneath the Waco Suspension Bridge and captures the peaceful charm of the river.
+Lake Waco is a reservoir along the western border of the city.

+Cameron Park is a 416 acre urban park featuring playgrounds, picnic areas, a cross-country running track, and a disc golf course.
+In 2009, the US Department of the Interior designated the Cameron Park Trail System as a National Recreation Trail.
+The park also contains Waco's 52 acre zoo, the Cameron Park Zoo.

 Government

 Waco has a council-manager form of government.
 Citizens are represented on the City Council by six elected members; five from single-member districts and a mayor who is elected at-large.
 The city offers a full line of city services typical of an American city this size, including: police, fire, Waco Transit buses, electric utilities, water and wastewater, solid waste, and the Waco Convention and Visitors Bureau.

 The Heart of Texas Council of Governments is headquartered in Waco on South New Road.
 This regional agency is a voluntary association of cities, counties, and special districts in the Central Texas area.

 The Texas Tenth Court of Appeals is in the McLennan County Courthouse in Waco.

 The Waco Fire Department operates 13 fire stations throughout the city.

 The Texas Department of Criminal Justice operates the Waco Parole Office in Waco.

 The United States Postal Service operates the Waco Main Post Office along Texas State Highway 6.
 In addition, it operates other post offices throughout Waco.